Use metrics to tune the performance of your machine learning model.

 If the training accuracy of your model is low, it’s an indication that your current model configuration can’t capture the complexity of your data.

 Try adjusting the training parameters.
-When working with image data, double the max number of iterations in the
+When working with image data, double the maximum number of iterations in the

 MLImage playground UI (the default value is 10).